 Of course, even when the flybridge was dripping in our faces we had to eat.
-So a moment to thank Chris and Jan.
-They are Ludington locals Shannon and Doug met while cruising the Hobies.
+So a moment to thank Chris and Jan, Ludington locals Shannon and Doug met while cruising the Hobies.
 Last night they stopped by with a huge slab from a salmon they caught moments earlier.
 (More impressive than their generosity to us is their dedication to disaster relief.
 Check out their organization Poured Out.)
 We fired up the grill and ate delicious salmon for lunch even though we barely could see where to stick the forks.

 Basically we rode the radar, AIS, and fog horn FOR SEVEN STINKING HOURS.
 (One of us wanted to use this opportunity to work in a classic quote from that crotchety old rooster Foghorn Leghorn.
 Dana said the reference was waaaaay too obtuse even for a blog that often veers to the obtuse anyway.)
-The COLREGS require one long blast every two minutes.
-We did one long blast about every 10 seconds, particularly when we could see radar blips quickly approaching.
-As we neared Muskegon we heard responsive horns in what Dana observed was like a scary game of Marco Polo, although the object of the game was the opposite of finding each other.
+The COLREGS require at least one long blast every two minutes.
+We did one long blast about every ten seconds, particularly when we could see radar blips quickly approaching.
+As we neared Muskegon we heard responsive horns in what Dana observed was like a scary game of Marco Polo, although the object of the game was the exact opposite of finding each other.

 The Lake Express ferry whizzed by at 31 knots about 75 yards off our bow on its way into Muskegon.
 Never saw it.
 The captain was all over the radio asking for Coast Guard assistance to get small boats out of the way in the channel.
 We tucked in behind the radar blip that was Change of Pace and still couldn’t see a thing.
-The Muskegon Lighthouse—effectively useless because it lacked a light and a fog horn—nearly was invisible from 100 feet.
+The Muskegon Lighthouse—effectively useless because it lacked a light and a fog horn—nearly was invisible from a hundred feet.

 The bright part of the day literally was the bright part of the day.
 Things cleared a bit in the channel, although commercial ships—technically known as BABs (Big Ass Boats)—still appeared out of nowhere.
-(Insert video of Mallory singing the Lefty Frizzell classic song, Saginaw, Michigan.)